moritztim/Gulf-of-Mexico-interpreter/README.md

 ### Arrays

 Some languages start arrays at `0`, which can be unintuitive for beginners.
 Some languages start arrays at `1`, which isn't representative of how the code actually works.
-DreamBerd does the best of both worlds: Arrays start at `-1`.
+Gulf of Mexico does the best of both worlds: Arrays start at `-1`.

 ```javascript
 const const scores = [3, 2, 5]!